 The United States is presently in the midst of a new space age.
 NASA administrators advocate public-private partnerships for the development of space commerce.
 The United States military seeks to control strategic regions above the ionosphere.
 And wealthy tech industrialists are developing plans to mine asteroids for resources.
 Observers often imagine that these developments are the ultimate consequence of a mid-twentieth century space race, beginning with the Gemini and Apollo missions.
-But Star Territorysuggests that US efforts to exploit the cosmos have a much longer history.
-Since its founding, the United States of America has been a space power.
-The streets and avenues of its capital city were mapped in reference to celestial observations.
-The US flag continues to feature white stars in a blue field, a configuration that at once offers a record of US settler-colonial expansion and reveals the dream of continental elites in 1777 that former colonies might form a “new constellation” in the firmament of nations.
-And nineteenth-century efforts to colonize North America depended upon the science of surveying, or mapping with reference to celestial movement.
-Through its built geography, cultural mythology, and military power, the United States has treated the cosmos as a territory available for exploitation.
+But Star Territory suggests that US efforts to exploit the cosmos have a much longer history.

-Long before the Gemini and Apollo missions, and before the Star Wars missile defense program, agents of the United States government sought to map and measure the universe as a means of controlling strategic territory in North America and around the world.
-The primary technology of colonization during this first, long space age was the printed text: the almanac, the map, the star chart.
-Star Territorysuggests that the deep origins of the US state’s cosmic instrumentalism, from geospatial navigation to the weaponization of space itself, can be found in the nineteenth century, and that efforts to rationalize space have flattened difference, erased alternative epistemologies, and enabled the fallacies of universality and exceptionalism.
+In Star Territory: Printing the Universe in Nineteenth-Century America, I argue that the United States has been colonizing space since 1789.
+Through the print production of almanacs, maps, star charts, and scientific treatises, the project of rationalizing the cosmos has enabled the expansion of US territory and the domination of indigenous, enslaved, and migrant peoples.
+Yet this is only part of the story.
+From black publishers to Cherokee legislators to Hawaiian resistance leaders, political actors across the nineteenth century printed and circulated alternative means of understanding space and time.
+Star Territory suggests that the deep origins of the US state’s cosmic instrumentalism, from geospatial navigation to the weaponization of space itself, can be found in the nineteenth century, and that efforts to rationalize space and time have flattened difference, erased alternative epistemologies, and enabled the fallacies of universality and exceptionalism.
 But it also suggests that there are other histories that might point our way to a more complex, more radically pluralist future.